prebid/prebid.github.io/dev-docs/modules/gppControl_usstates.md

 ## Overview

-This consent management control module is designed to support the [Global Privacy Platform](https://iabtechlab.com/gpp/) US state strings, sections 8 through 12.
+This consent management control module is designed to support the [Global Privacy Platform](https://iabtechlab.com/gpp/) US state strings, [GPP sections](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Sections/Section%20Information.md) 8 through 12.
 It works by translating them into an equivalent US national string as detailed in [Interpreting USNat strings](/features/mspa-usnat.html#interpreting-usnat-strings), and using it to apply the same [activity restricitons](/features/mspa-usnat.html#usnat-activity-restrictions).

 {: .alert.alert-warning :}
 Prebid functionality created to address regulatory requirements does not replace each party's responsibility to determine its own legal obligations and comply with all applicable laws. **We recommend consulting with your legal counsel before determining how to utilize these features in support of your overall privacy approach.
-This module is not yet intended to replace other consent modules; it supplements them.**
+This module is not intended to replace other consent modules; it supplements them.**

 ## Page Integration

-By default, including this module enables activity restrictions for all GPP sections from ID 8 to 12, as long as the [consentManagementGpp](/dev-docs/modules/consentManagementGpp.html) module is also included and configured.
+By default, including this module enables activity restrictions for GPP sections from ID 8 to 12, as long as the [consentManagementGpp](/dev-docs/modules/consentManagementGpp.html) module is also included and configured.
 Optional configuration options are:

 {: .table .table-bordered .table-striped }